davidescarioni/the_burden/README.md

-# the_burden
+# The Burden
-Repository for the game of the GMI 2021 Competition.
+Repository for the game that i develop for the GMI 2021 Competition.
+Made with GMS 2.3.